GRAAL-Research/poutyne/docs/source/examples/classification_and_regression.rst

             coords = x[:, self.num_classes:]     # coordinates
             return [scores, torch.sigmoid(coords)]   # sigmoid output is in the range of [0, 1]

 Regarding the complexity of the problem, the number of the samples in the training dataset, and the similarity of the training dataset to the ImageNet dataset, we may decide to freeze some of the layers.
-In our current example, based on the mentioned factors, we freeze just the last fully connected layer.
+In our current example, based on the mentioned factors, we freeze all layers but the last fully connected layer.

 .. code-block:: python